 For valuations in which the industry basic mortality table is the 2008 VBT, determine an aggregate level of credibility over the entire exposure period using a methodology to determine the level of credibility that follows common actuarial practice as published in actuarial literature (for example, but not limited to, the Limited Fluctuation Method or Bühlmann Empirical Bayesian Method).

 For valuations in which the industry basic mortality table is the 2015 VBT, determine an aggregate level of credibility following either the Limited Fluctuation Method by amount, such that the minimum probability is at least 95% with an error margin of no more than 5% or Bühlmann Empirical Bayesian Method by amount.

-Once chosen, the credibility method must be applied to all business subject to VM20 and requiring credibility percentages.
-A company seeking to change credibility methods must request and subsequently receive the approval of the insurance commissioner.
+Not all blocks of a company’s business subject to VM-20 necessarily need to use the same credibility method.
+However, a company seeking to change the credibility method for a given block of business must request and subsequently receive the approval of the insurance commissioner.
 The request must include the justification for the change and a demonstration of the rationale supporting the change.

 VM-20 Section 9.C.7.b.ii